ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 However, the `CommonMsgInfo` structure only supports the `MsgAddress` specification, but the sender’s address is typically unknown and it is required to write the `addr_none` (two zero bits `00`).
 In this case, the `CommonMsgInfoRelaxed` structure is used, which supports the `addr_none` address.
 For the `ext_in_msg_info` (used for incoming external messages), the `CommonMsgInfo` structure is used because these message types don’t make use of a sender and always use the [MsgAddressExt](https://hub.com/ton/ton.blockchain/ton/blob/24dc184a2ea67f9c47042b4104bbb4d82289fac1/crypto/block/block.tlb#L100) structure (the `addr_none$00` meaning two zero bits), which means there is no need to overwrite the data.

 :::note
-The numbers after `$` symbol are the bits that are required to store at the beginning of a certain structure, for further identification of these structures during reading (deserialization).
+The numbers after the `$` symbol are the bits that are required to be stored at the beginning of a specific structure for further identification of these structures during reading (deserialization).
 :::

 ### Internal message creation